antoinevinial/react-boilerplate/README.md

 There is 2 main features for the routes :
 1. You can add an `exact` attribute to your route.
 If you do this, you URL needs to be exactly equal to the path attribute to render the view.
 If not, if you go to [http://localhost:3000/mypath/blablabla](http://localhost:3000/mypath/blablabla), you would also render the same view even if there is an extra piece inside url.
-2. Inside the path attribute, you can add a dynamic content (for example, a slug or an id) like `<Route path="/articles/:id" component={myView} />`.
+2. Inside the path attribute, you can add a dynamic param inside URL (for example, a slug or an id) like `<Route path="/articles/:id" component={myView} />`.
 Thanks to that, you can render the same view for all articles but you can have access to the param inside the view (for example, to fetch the corresponding article).

 ## How to create a simple component